NemoDacremont/proxmox-ve/README.md

 | advance to the next page          | `<enter><wait5>`                                      |
 | install                           | `<enter><wait5>`                                      |

+> [!WARNING]
-**NB** Do not change the keyboard layout.
+> Do not change the keyboard layout.
 If you do, the email address will fail to be typed.